jamesabennettV/JamesBennett-Portfolio/README.md

-## James Bennett - Data Analytics Portfolio
+# James Bennett - Data Analytics Portfolio
+## About
 Hi!
 My name is James!
 I have a background in analytical and critical thinking with my Bachelor's Degree in Philosophy from UC Berkeley.
 I have developed a strong framework of tools to explicate nuanced ideas and information into simpler key points for stakeholders.
 Overtime, I've grown to develope a passion in using data to uncover new insights purely from my own curiosity.
 And I am estatic to bring my analytic and critical thinking skills to the world of data as an entry-level data specialist.

 This portfolio is for me to showcase my data analytics projects that I've been working on for the last several months.